 Caleb is a water baby, he could spend forever splashing around in his baby tub and floating in the water.
 He even loves just watching the dishes being washed in the sink, although I have a feeling that will end once he is the one who has to do the washing.

 The new apartment was originally a warehouse or industrial unit, so it’s been pretty insane trying to work out the plumbing and electrical to make it a live apartment.
-Not to mention the hassle of getting home insurance for the place.
-We got it done, only for a friend to say that we could get an instant homeowners insurance quote from simply insurance instead.
-Oh well, next time!
-When we were working out the plans with the contractor, I had to work a bit of my magic to convince Jon that we needed to put in a tub in the new apartment for the baby.
+We also had to make sure to take out a home insurance policy that provided the coverage we need at a price that we can afford.
+Home insurance is so important nowadays.
+We all have lots of expensive pieces of furniture and technology underneath our roofs and, therefore, if you want peace of mind that your property and its contents are protected, taking out an insurance policy is vital.
+Are you in the process of taking out a home insurance policy?
+A friend of ours told us that you can get an instant homeowners insurance quote from simply insurance.
+There is a huge amount of choice out there nowadays, so doing your research to find the right home insurance policy for you can be made easier by comparing your options online.
+Additionally, when we were working out the plans with the contractor, I had to work a bit of my magic to convince Jon that we needed to put in a tub in the new apartment for the baby.
 He rubbed his temples and said “fine.”
 My friend was in a similar position and told me that they had to keep a ton of their stuff in self storage (learn more).
 It is always a good idea to have a storage company at hand if you need support when moving or doing massive renovations!

-This is Jon pointing, and saying “This is where all the money is going: renovating the bathroom so Caleb can have a bathtub.”
+This is Jon pointing, and saying “This is where all the money is going: renovating the bathroom so Caleb can have a bathtub and we can get our shower doors custom built for this bathroom.”

 Electrical wires hanging from the ceiling!
 Safety first, Jon!